According to him, the Russian airstrikes added to an unheard-of upsurge in the Syrian troops' morale and offered them hope that they can win.

-On September 30, more than fifty Russian aircraft, including Su-24M, the Su-25 and the Su-34 warplanes, commenced precision airstrikes on Islamic State targets in Syria at the behest of Syrian President Bashar Assad.
+On September 30, more than fifty Russian aircraft and helicopters, including Su-24M, Su-25 and Su-34 warplanes, commenced precision airstrikes on Islamic State targets in Syria at the behest of Syrian President Bashar Assad.

 Earlier that day, the Russian upper house of parliament had unanimously supported President Vladimir Putin's request to deploy the units of the Russian Aerospace Forces abroad.

 On October 7, Russian Defense Minister Sergei Shoigu said during a meeting with the country's President Vladimir Putin that Caspian Sea-based Russian warships have launched a total of 26 cruise missiles at Islamic State facilities, destroying all eleven targets.